Resume Tips

 4. Optimize Your Skills Section

-Use our Skills Section Generator to create a concise, targeted skills list rather than a long, unfocused one.
+Create a concise, targeted skills list rather than a long, unfocused one.

-Special Cases & Industry Exceptions
+Special Cases and Industry Exceptions

-Academic & Research CVs
+Academic and Research CVs

 Federal Government Resumes

 Federal resumes are often 3-5 pages because they require extreme detail for security clearances and specific qualification tracking.
-See our federal resume template guide.

-Creative & Portfolio Careers
+Creative and Portfolio Careers

 Designers, artists, and writers often have one-page resumes that link to extensive online portfolios.